mazukta2/runner/Assets/Scripts/ReadMe.txt

 Its just game definitions in ScriptableObjects.
 Nothing special.

 == Models ==
 Its a game logic and game entities.
 Its a little bit mixed right now.

 Services is a global objects that control flow of the game.
 They more like systems in ECS model.
 Components can get access to services through providers.

+All services created before scene loading so they all available on Awake.
+The list of services is clearing on scene unloading, but monobehaviour keep references, so they can always do final steps while unloading (unsubscribe on destroy for example).

 Entities - its just state of the game.
 This layer dont use Unity logic and can be easily transferred to server or saved.

 == TODO ==
 * More work with models should be done.
 * Obsticales is not part of models.
 * More clear seperation of entities and services.
+* Move entities from services to separate class, so they can be easily saved and kept between sessions.